 - Research your targeted audience and understand who needs your services.

-- Find a directory where you can get the idea of what your audience is seeking.
+- Find a directory where you can get an idea of what your audience is seeking.

 - Prepare your email carefully where the email shouldn’t sound like too much of a pitch, and it also cannot be all about you.